KnpLabs/snappy/doc/faq.md

 *A*: You should check with sysinternals procmon if you experience `ACCESS_DENIED` error.
 If that's the case, you need to give execution permission to IIS users on wkhtmltopdf binary.
 Also, your user(s) should have write permissions on the temporary folder.

 For more details see [#123](https://github.com/KnpLabs/snappy/issues/123).

+###### *Q*: Snappy takes an endless amount of time to generate a PDF and eventually fails due to timeout

+*A*: This is generally indicating some networking issues.
+It might be bad DNS record(s), some sporadic packet losses, ...

+###### *Q*: How to proceed when experiencing `ContentNotFound`, `ConnectionRefusedError` or timeouts?

+*A*: When you experience errors like `ContentNotFound`, `ConnectionRefusedError` or timeouts it is hard to know what is failing.
+The best you can do to narrow the scope of the bug is to slightly change your HTML code until you found the culprit.
+Start by removing whole parts, like document body.
+If that's now working, re-add it but now remove one half of its content.
+And repeat again and again until you find which URLs is buggy.

+There's one more (better) way though: fire up tcpdump or wireshark and listen for http requests.
+You should see which request(s) is failing, and you can even check the content of the request/response.